Trump administration opens criminal probe into Fed Chair Jerome Powell

 Central bank chair condemns ‘intimidation’ following grand jury subpoenas.

-United States President Donald Trump’s administration has opened a criminal investigation into Federal Reserve Chair Jerome Powell, in a development set to heighten concerns about the independence of US monetary policy.
+United States President Donald Trump’s administration has opened a criminal investigation into Federal Reserve Chair Jerome Powell, a development set to heighten concerns about the independence of US monetary policy.

-Powell said on Sunday that the central bank had been served with grand jury subpoenas related to his testimony about renovations to the Fed’s headquarters in Washington, DC.
+Powell said on Sunday that prosecutors had served the Fed with subpoenas over testimony he made before the US Congress related to the $2.5bn renovation of the central bank’s headquarters in Washington, DC.

 Recommended Storieslist of 4 items